be5invis/Iosevka/README.md

 ### Character Variants

-Alongside stylistic sets, Iosevka can also be configured to cherry-pick variants for each character using OpenType.
+Alongside stylistic sets, Monospace Iosevka can also be configured to cherry-pick variants for each character using OpenType.
 The variants are shown below.
 To enable, assign the feature tag to the variant index.
 For example, setting `cv11` to `2` will enable single-storey `a`.

 ![Character Variants](images/charvars.png)

 ### Ligations

+Monospace subfamilies support ligations.
 Iosevka’s default ligation set is assigned to `calt` feature, though not all of them are enabled by default.

 <!-- BEGIN Section-OT-Ligation-Tags-1 -->
 <!-- THIS SECTION IS AUTOMATICALLY GENERATED.
 DO NOT EDIT. -->